-These present values assume that each named executive retires at age 65 (or their age on October 3, 2015, if older) for purposes of the Disney Salaried Pension Plan D and the Amended and Restated Key Plan and age 62 (or their age on October 3, 2015, if older) for purposes of the Disney Salaried Pension Plan A, and the Amended and Restated Benefit Equalization Plan of ABC, Inc. Age 65 is the normal retirement age under each of the plans and is also the age at which unreduced benefits are payable, except the earliest age at which unreduced benefits are payable under the ABC plans is age 62 for service years prior to 2012.
-The values also assume all participants are unmarried and assume a straight life-annuity payment for an unmarried participant.
+These present values assume that each named executive retires at age 65 (or their age on October 1, 2016, if older) for purposes of the Disney Salaried Pension Plan D and the Amended and Restated Key Plan and age 62 (or their age on October 1, 2016, if older) for purposes of the Disney Salaried Pension Plan A, and the Amended and Restated Benefit Equalization Plan of ABC, Inc. Age 65 is the normal retirement age under each of the plans and is also the age at which unreduced benefits are payable, except the earliest age at which unreduced benefits are payable under the ABC plans is age 62 for service years prior to 2012.
+The values also assume a straight life-annuity payment for an unmarried participant.
 Participants may elect other actuarially reduced forms of payment, such as joint and survivor benefits and payment of benefits for a period certain irrespective of the death of the participant.
-The present values were calculated using the 4.47% discount rate assumption set forth in footnote 10 to the Company's Audited Financial Statements for fiscal 2015 and using actuarial factors including RP2014 annuitant mortality table, projected back to 2007 using the MP-2004 projection scale, and generationally with a modified version of the MP-2014 scale for males and females.
+The present values were calculated using the 3.73% discount rate assumption set forth in footnote 10 to the Company's Audited Financial Statements for fiscal 2016 and using actuarial factors including RP2014 annuitant mortality table, projected back to 2007 using the MP-2014 projection scale, and generationally with a modified version of the MP-2014 scale for males and females.
 The present values reported in the table are not available as lump sum payment under the plans.

-Fiscal 2015 Nonqualified Deferred Compensation Table
+Fiscal 2016 Nonqualified Deferred Compensation Table

-In December 2014, the Compensation Committee approved the terms of a Non-Qualified Deferred Compensation Plan for all U.S.-based executives at the level of Senior Vice President or above.
-This plan allows participating executives to defer a portion of their compensation and applicable taxes with an opportunity to earn a tax-deferred return on the deferred amounts.
+Under the Company's Non-Qualified Deferred Compensation Plan, U.S.-based executives at the level of Senior Vice President or above may defer a portion of their compensation and applicable taxes with an opportunity to earn a tax-deferred return on the deferred amounts.
 The plan gives eligible executives the opportunity to defer up to 50% of their base salary and up to 100% of their annual performance-based bonus award until retirement or termination of employment or, at the executive's election, until an earlier date at least five years following the date the compensation is earned.
-The Company also has the option to make a contribution into an executive's deferred compensation account on terms and subject to any conditions (such as vesting conditions) as the Company chooses.
+The Company also has the option to make a contribution into an executive's deferred compensation account on terms and subject to any conditions (such as vesting conditions) the Company chooses.
 Amounts in an executive's deferred account earn a return based on the executive's election among a series of mutual funds designated by the Company, which are generally the same funds available under the Company's qualified deferred compensation plans.
-Returns on the funds available for the deferred account ranged from (18.58)% to 9.40% for the year ended September 30, 2015.
+Returns on the funds available for the deferred account ranged from (18.27)% to 16.48% for the year ended September 30, 2016.
 The deferred amounts and any deemed earnings on the amounts are not actual investments and are obligations of the Company.
-Mr. Staggs and Ms. McCarthy participated in this plan in fiscal 2015, and their contributions and aggregate earnings during the fiscal year and aggregate balance at the end of the fiscal year are reflected in the table below.
-Their contributions represent deferred salary (in the case of Ms. McCarthy) and bonus (in the cases of both Mr. Staggs and Ms. McCarthy) and are included in the amounts reported for salary and bonus in the Summary Compensation Table for each of them.
+Ms. McCarthy, Ms. Parker and Mr. Staggs participated in this plan in fiscal 2016, and their contributions and aggregate earnings during the fiscal year and aggregate balance at the end of the fiscal year are reflected in the table below.
+Their contributions represent deferred salary (in the case of Ms. McCarthy) in the amount of \$643,365 and bonus